-- 1. If it's an employee- Provide Biographical Information (Name, Age, Gender, Address), Contact Information for Close Contacts (persons that live with them), any Medical Information available, and a work schedule for the past two weeks for said worker(s). - 2.If it's a Guest- Provide Biographical Information (Name, Age, Gender, Address, Country of Origin), Information on Check-In and Proposed Check-Out, Information on Activities done (such as Tours, Conferences attended, etc.), similar Information on Close Contacts or Travelling Party.
+- 1.If it's an employee- Provide Biographical Information (Name, Age, Gender, Address), Contact Information for Close Contacts (persons that live with them), any Medical Information available, and a work schedule for the past two weeks for said worker(s). - 2.If it's a Guest- Provide Biographical Information (Name, Age, Gender, Address, Country of Origin), Information on Check-In and Proposed Check-Out, Information on Activities done (such as Tours, Conferences attended, etc.), similar Information on Close Contacts or Travelling Party.

+Facilitate the Public Health Department in carrying out the requisite requisite requisite medical evaluation and testing (if necessary).
 Follow the guidelines requested by Public Health Officials on need for quarantining, disinfecting or to re-start operations.

-B If positive, deep cleaning of your facilities.
+If positive, deep cleaning of your facilities.

-- 1. If the suspected case is proven to be positive for COVID-19, carry out via a professional service, a deep cleaning of all facilities within your operations prior to re-opening.
+- 1.If the suspected case is proven to be positive for COVID-19, carry out via a professional service, a deep cleaning of all facilities within your operations prior to re-opening.
 This would require cleaning personnel to wear full PPEs and the requisite disinfecting solutions recommended by the Public Health Department. - 2.
 It is recommended that disinfecting should be done until 24 hours after the individual has been removed from the area.